 Easy Plants Kids Can Grow From Seed

 Getting your kids excited about the natural world is a great thing to do and finding some quick growing seeds for kids is a great way to do that.
 You can go with your kids interests for flowers or food or go for a bit of both!
 As much as these are easy to grow we normally try out a couple of different seeds at once so your child can see what grows best or – eek – just in case you have a bit of a disaster and something doesn’t grow.
+If you enjoy these ideas, or are just trying to get your kids outside a bit more, then you might enjoy our free outdoor scavenger hunt printable to do in your garden or backyard too.

 Sunflowers might be a classic but I figure there’s a good reason for that and besides, who doesn’t like how cheerful they look?
 I figure planting sunflower seeds* is a bit of a rite of passage for kids.
 We started by growing these directly in the garden but didn’t have much joy so we’re growing them in peat plant pots* indoors and then moving them out instead.
-The one pictured at the top of this page in a plastic cup is my daughters one from nursery!
+The one pictured at the bottom of this page in a plastic cup is my daughters one from nursery!

 Lettuce is super easy to grow from seed and if you use a seed tape* you don’t even have to think about spacing them out correctly.
 Getting kids to grow vegetables is also a really good way to encourage them to eat more as it’s more fun – my dad has a big allotment and my kids are always keen to race outside and try all of the things that they wouldn’t touch with a bargepole at home!